National Center for Spinal Disorders

-The National Center for Spinal Disorders is located in the 12th District of Budapest, Hungary, on Királyhágó Street.
-It is the only hospital in Hungary that covers virtually the entire diagnostic and treatment spectrum of spinal disorders from diagnosis and non-surgical and surgical treatments through to rehabilitation.
+The National Center for Spinal Disorders is a hospital that is located in the 12th District of Budapest, Hungary, on Királyhágó Street.
+It covers spinal disorders diagnosis and treatment.
 It is financed by the National Health Insurance Fund.

+The National Center for Spinal Disorders hosts the yearly Bologna-Budapest International Spine Conference.

 History

 The National Center for Spinal Disorders was part of the Orthopedic Clinic Department of Spine Surgery and Rehabilitation of the Semmelweis University of Budapest until 1995, when it was incorporated first into the Central Army Hospital and then into the Hungarian National Health Center.
-It subsequently became independent in 2005, under the direction of Peter Paul Varga, MD, its current director general, with charter members, Maria Ferenc, MD, rheumatologist, Gabor Jakab, MD, orthopedic surgeon, and Istvan Toth, MD, neurosurgeon.
-It is operated by the Buda Health Center, Ltd.
+It became independent in 2005, under the direction of Peter Paul Varga with charter members.
+It is operated by the Buda Health Center.

-Spine care

-The medical staff of the National Center for Spinal Disorders includes general-, orthopedic-, trauma-, and neuro-surgeons, rheumatologists, anesthesiologist-intensive care doctors, radiologists, psychologists, physiotherapists and others (i.e., urologists, gynecologists, neurologists, ophthalmologists, otolaryngologists, etc.) required for the complex examination, care and treatment of the spine.

-Spine surgery

-The National Center for Spinal Disorders has gained international recognition for its work in the following areas of spine surgery: